 The International Festival features food, music, dance, and cultural workshops from countries around the globe in Spring Term.
 Anyone can sign up to cook for the festival, and many of the school's international students take the opportunity to share foods from their home countries with the Carleton community.

 The 2016-2017 Lagniappe is the 26th edition of Carleton College's Student Planner and Handbook.
 The Lagniappe is designed and edited by the Publications Program Assistant on the Student Activities Programming Board (SAPB) with assistance from the Student Activities Office.
 Event information, provided by various campus departments, offices and student organizations can be found on the weekly calendar pages.
 The Carleton Student Association in conjunction with the Student Activities Office, offers each first-year student a lagniappe during New Student Week and all returning students have the option to pick one up for free in the Student Activities Office anytime during the year.
-Copies for non-students are available for purchase in the Carleton Bookstore.

 By definition a lagniappe (pronounced / lan-yap) is